Exploring beautiful Beaune, Burgundy’s wine capital

-The Burgundy region in France is famed for its prestigious wine production, which lures connoisseurs from around the globe.
-And at the heart of it all is beautiful Beaune.
+The Burgundy region in France is famed for its prestigious wine production, luring connoisseurs from around the globe.
+And at the heart of it all is the beautiful walled city of Beaune.

-Located about two hours away from Geneva and Lyon, the town’s historic centre is surrounded by stone walls dating back centuries.
-Modern conveniences like tasting rooms, clothing stores, cafes and restaurants blend seamlessly into the picture-perfect streetscape, making visitors feel like they’ve stumbled into some ancient village untouched by the hands of time.
+Modern conveniences like tasting rooms, boutiques, cafes and restaurants blend seamlessly into the picture-perfect, historic streetscape, making visitors feel like they’ve stumbled into some ancient village untouched by the hands of time.

 Beaune, Burgandy, France